RobiTittoto/progettoCyber/home.md

 6. Remote access establishment

 ## Technical Implementation
+### 0.Setup
+Before proceeding with the APK manipulation demonstration, it is essential to establish a proper testing environment with all necessary tools and prerequisites.
+#### Required Tools and Platform

+- Kali Linux Virtual Machine: Primary attack platform containing pre-installed penetration testing tools including the Metasploit Framework
+- APKTool: Android application reverse engineering tool for decompiling and recompiling APK files
+- Jarsigner: Java Archive Signing tool for digitally signing Android applications
+- Ngrok: Secure tunneling service for exposing local servers to the internet
+- Telegram Channel: Social engineering distribution platform for malicious APK deployment

 ### 1. APK Decompilation

-For this demonstration, we utilized the Flappy Bird APK downloaded from APKpure.com as our target application.
-The decompilation process was performed using APKTool, a reverse engineering tool for Android applications.
+For this demonstration, a Flappy Bird APK downloaded from APKpure.com was utilized as the target application.
+The decompilation process was carried out using APKTool, a reverse engineering tool for Android applications.

 **Command executed:**